openlegend/core-rules/README.md

 Click [Here](https://github.com/openlegend/core-rules/commits/master) to see changes in more detail.

 #### 2017 / 03 / 21
+-   `Attack Redirection` clarify that you can't redirect the attack to the attacker or yourself

+#### 2017 / 03 / 21
 -   `Arcane Bloodline` has been generalized to apply to more groups, name changed to `Legendary Bloodline`
 -   `Barrier` boon clarification - you can't trap a target inside of it
 -   Tweak `Persistent` extraordinary item trait to prevent abuse.